ECheynet/Ekman1D/README.md

 ## Summary

-Matlab implementation of the solution to the Ekman equations in the atmospheric boundary layer.
-The flow is assumed horizontal and homogeneous. however, a height-dependant eddy viscosity can be modelled.
-The solutions are provided in one-dimension.
+Matlab implementation of the solution of the Ekman equations in the atmospheric boundary layer.
+The flow is assumed to be horizontal and homogeneous, but a height dependent turbulent viscosity can be modelled.
+The solutions are provided in one dimension.

-## Content
+## Contents

-The submission includes
+The submission contains

-  - The function EkmanAnalytic that provides analytics solution of Ekman's equations for a constant eddy viscosity in the atmospheric boundary layer.
+  - The function EkmanAnalytic, which provides an analytical solution to Ekman's equations for a constant eddy viscosity in the atmospheric boundary layer.
-  - The function solveEkman that numerically solves Ekman's equations with an explicit finite difference scheme and allows the use of height-dependant eddy viscosity.
+  - The solveEkman function, which numerically solves Ekman's equations using an explicit finite difference scheme and allows the use of height-dependent eddy viscosity.
 The numerical implementation is partly inspired by [1].
+  - The function solveEkman_bcp4v.m, which uses the Matlab function bcp4v to solve Ekman's equations.
+  - The function scm_bcp4v.m, which is used for more advanced single column models.
-  - An example file Example0.mlx and reproduces some of the figures displayed in ref [2]
+  - An example file Example0.mlx which reproduces some of the figures shown in ref [2].

-Any question, suggestion or comment is welcomed.
+  - An example file documentation_part2.mlx.mlx which uses the scm_bcp4v function.

+Any questions, suggestions or comments are welcome.

 ## References: